 5. What's the best way to target potential restaurant customers?

 This question tests whether they understand the fundamentals of targeting on Facebook for restaurants.
-You should be looking for in depth answers on location and geo-fencing and how your restaurant type might appeal to certain neighbourhoods in your city.
+You should be looking for in-depth answers on location and geofencing and how your restaurant type might appeal to certain neighborhoods in your city.

-Other types of targeting that often work well for restaurants are income level, people who like large competitor or national chains.
+Other types of targeting that often work well for restaurants are income level, people who like a large competitor,s or national chains.
 Your prospective agency should also discuss with you the potential of look-a-like and custom audience strategies for your restaurant and how they fit into your broader marketing strategy.

-6. What types of ads does the Facebook platform offer that work well for restaurants?
+6. What types of ads does the Facebook platform offer that works well for restaurants?

 7. How will you track an increase in online reservations from my website?

-In order to know if you're ads are working you'll need to track which online reservations are made as a results of Facebook ads.
-Depending on the type of widgets you use to take reservations through your website this can be quite tricky, so make sure the agency can track conversions on widgets that don't load unique urls if this applies to you.
+In order to know if you're ads are working you'll need to track which online reservations are made as a result of Facebook ads.
+Depending on the type of widgets you use to make reservations through your website this can be quite tricky, so make sure the agency can track conversions on widgets that don't load unique URLs if this applies to you.